-- Is it possible to hire some work out?
-Perhaps you have a farmer in the area who will bale your hay for half of the harvest.
+- Is it possible to hire someone to help with heavy work?
+Perhaps you have a farmer in the area who will bale your hay and split the harvest.
 Hire a friend to help mend fences and fix the shingles on the barn roof.

 - Freeze the extra milk and make cheese later.

 - It isn’t a sin to buy bread, cereal, and lunch meat from the grocery store.
 If you need to occasionally buy healthier convenience foods, don’t sweat it.